yongxinlyu/yongxinlyu.github.io/_posts/2025-02-06-using-color-in-scientific-plots.md

 ### Final Thoughts

-Choosing colours for your plots is as much an art form as it is a science.
-But if you keep in mind a few simple principles—vary hue for categories, adjust lightness (and sometimes hue) for continuous data, and use two contrasting colours for diverging data around a midpoint—you’ll be well on your way to creating clean, readable plots.
+Choosing colours for scientific plots is as much an art as it is a science.
+Even after learning so much about colour theory, I still find myself relying on Seaborn’s well-designed default palettes in most of my research papers—they just work.

-Don’t forget to check out the cheatsheet I’ve put together if you’re looking for ready-made palettes—or just want to see some examples in action.
-Above all, remember that your goal is clarity: help your readers focus on what matters, not on a rainbow of confusion.
+If you’re interested in a deeper dive into colour selection, I highly recommend these excellent posts by [Seaborn](https://seaborn.pydata.org/tutorial/color_palettes.html) and [Matplotlib](https://matplotlib.org/stable/users/explain/colors/colormaps.html) on using colour effectively in data visualization.
+For a more comprehensive discussion on scientific plotting principles, the [Nature Methods post](https://www.nature.com/articles/nmeth0810-573) a also a great resource.

 Happy plotting!